 In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The amendments replace the incurred loss impairment methodology in current GAAP with a methodology that reflects lifetime expected credit losses.
 The Company is finalizing accounting policy elections and refining its models and methodologies used to estimate the allowance for credit losses to meet the requirements of the new standard.
+The Company will adopt the new standard and the related amendments effective April 1, 2020, with a cumulative-effect adjustment to opening retained earnings, net of tax, in the period of adoption.
 The Company's allowance for credit losses is expected to increase upon adoption of this standard.
-The magnitude of the increase will depend primarily on the composition and seasoning of the retail loan portfolio, existing and forecasted economic conditions, and other management judgments at the adoption date.
-The Company plans to adopt the new standard and the related amendments effective April 1, 2020, with a cumulative-effect adjustment to opening retained earnings in the period of adoption.
+The magnitude of the increase will depend on the composition and seasoning of the loan portfolio, existing and forecasted economic conditions, and other management judgments at the date of adoption.
+Based on the portfolio balances and forecasted economic conditions as of December 31, 2019, the total allowance for credit losses is expected to increase by approximately 60%, primarily for retail loans.

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments modify the disclosure requirements on fair value measurements in Topic 820, based on FASB Concepts Statement, Conceptual Framework for Financial Reporting-Chapter 8: Notes to Financial Statements.
 Certain disclosure requirements were removed, modified and added in Topic 820.
-The Company is currently assessing the impact of this standard on the consolidated financial statements.
-The Company plans to adopt the new guidance effective April 1, 2020.
+This standard is not expected to have an impact on the consolidated financial statements.
+The Company will adopt the new guidance effective April 1, 2020.